Botanical Name: Coelogyne cristata

 With a cool winter rest (see below), you can expect an abundance of blooms in winter and early spring.

 To repot...or not.
 Fir bark medium breaks down after a couple years and needs replaced.
-The best time to repot your orchid is when new growth begins, shortly after blooming is over.
+The best time to repot your orchid is when new growth begins, after the winter rest.
 Carefully tease out the old potting medium with your fingers, taking care not to damage its fine roots.

-Give it a rest.
+Winter care.
 Coelogynes need a cool winter rest for 6 weeks to encourage flower buds.
 Give your orchid cooler temperatures (45-55°F/7-13°C) and water sparingly.
+You can expect the pseudobulbs to shrivel during this winter rest; it's normal.
+Stop fertilizing.
+When you see new growth, resume normal care.

 Brown leaf tips can be caused by dry soil, dry air or tap water that contains fluoride, chlorine and salts that accumulate in the potting medium.
 This build up of soluble salts come from the chemicals in tap water and fertilizers.
 Use distilled or rainwater and increase humidity if the air is too dry.